Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Family disputes can be emotionally taxing and complex, often requiring careful negotiation and understanding.
-In Lucerne, California 95458—a small, close-knit community with a population of just 3,303—having accessible, effective, and community-centered dispute resolution options is vital.
-Family dispute arbitration has emerged as a practical alternative to traditional court litigation, providing residents with a way to resolve conflicts efficiently while maintaining harmony within families and the broader community.
+In Lucerne, California 95458—a small, close-knit community with a population of just 3,303—having accessible, effective, and community-centered dispute resolution options is vital. family dispute arbitration has emerged as a practical alternative to traditional court litigation, providing residents with a way to resolve conflicts efficiently while maintaining harmony within families and the broader community.

 Introduction to Family Dispute Arbitration